Boavizta/boaviztapi/docs/docs/q&a.md

 #### How does the API amortize embedded impacts?
-The API implements two methods to amortize embedded impacts Either the total embedded impact is given or a linear amortization over the life cycle of the assets can be applied.
+The API implements two methods to amortize embedded impacts Either the total embedded impact is given or a linear amortization hover the life cycle of the assets can be applied.

 See: [Allocation methodology](Explanations/embedded_methodology.md#allocation)